-The high-voltage electricity transmission lines owned by Fingrid are transmission lines referred to under Section 22 of the Finnish Land Use and Building Act (132/1999).
-In accordance with the nation-wide area use objectives, such transmission lines are significant in terms of the national land use objectives with regard to the national energy supply.
+The transmission lines in Fingrid’s main grid are transmission lines as referred to in section 22 of the Land Use and Building Act (132/1999), and, as such, they are significant in terms of the national land use objectives with regard to the national energy supply.
 Therefore, the authorities must ensure that the possibility to implement transmission lines is retained.

-Transmission lines have an influence on their immediate surroundings and impose a variety of restrictions on land use in the transmission line area.
-Precise guidelines can be given for most of the restrictions.
-However, some of the restrictions are recommendations relating to land use planning.
-The guideline also presents some typical types of land use, whose placement near a transmission line calls for special consideration.
+Transmission lines affect their immediate surroundings and impose various restrictions on land use in the transmission line area.
+Precise guidance can be issued for the majority of the restrictions.
+However, some of the restrictions are recommendations related to land-use planning.
+The Finnish guidelines also present a few typical forms of land use that require careful consideration if they are to be placed near transmission lines.

-Transmission lines must also be taken into account in land use planning when assessing the opportunities for a safe and healthy living environment as specified under Sections 39 and 54 of the Land Use and Building Act.
+Transmission lines must also be taken into account in land-use planning when assessing the preconditions for a safe and healthy environment in accordance with sections 39 and 54 of the Land Use and Building Act.